SATHVIK2416/wi-lo-st/README.md

 - 📁 **File Upload**: Drag and drop or click to select video files from your computer
 - 🎬 **Video Streaming**: Stream videos with adaptive quality and seek support
-- 🎤 **Live Audio Streaming**: Stream your laptop's audio live to all connected devices
+- 🎤 **System Audio Streaming**: Stream your laptop's system audio (videos, music, etc.) live to all connected devices
 - 🌐 **Network Sharing**: Share videos and audio with anyone on your local WiFi network
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile devices
 - 🎯 **Extended Format Support**: MP4, AVI, MOV, **MKV**, WebM, M4V, FLV, WMV